galdo/aurora/README.md

 ---

+## What’s new since 1.5.0

+**1.5.x** doubles down on *where* you listen and *how* reliably your library follows you.
+On the desktop, **DAP sync over ADB** lets you push music and podcasts to a USB-connected Android player without mounting it as a disk—complete with SD-first storage discovery and shell-safe paths for real-world filenames (spaces, parentheses, and more).
+Prefer your PC folder tree on the device?
+Toggle **mirror host folder layout** and keep your library structure 1:1 under `Music/`, or fall back to classic tag-based layout.

+Large sync sessions stay honest: **planning → copying → cleaning** progress is clearer, remote cleanup **streams** file listings so huge libraries don’t stall at the finish line, and **DLNA / remote playback** keeps getting smarter—tighter queue handling, calmer transitions, and renderer state that stays glued to what you hear.

+---

 ## Why Aurora Pulse

 Aurora Pulse is built around a simple idea: your music library should stay yours, your playback chain should remain transparent, and your day-to-day listening should feel fast instead of fragile.
 The application keeps local playback and local data ownership at the center while exposing the quality details that matter in serious listening scenarios, including file and stream characteristics directly in the player context.